salesforce/standards-explainers/observer-errors/README.md

 #### Callback executions

 Execution errors when the Observer callback function is called.
-When unhandled, they bubble out of the callback function execution and eventually hit as an window error.
+When unhandled, they bubble out of the callback function execution and eventually hit as a window error.

 One way to exemplify this would be an immediate throwing expression: